 Something else that stays important after summer: Staying hydrated.
 You may not feel as thirsty as the temperatures drop, so be mindful of hydration, says Christina Thomas, registered dietitian with Carilion Clinic Dining and Nutrition Services.

 "During the colder months, forced-air heating can lead to dry skin, but staying hydrated can help prevent this," she says.
 "And you don't have to stick to just drinking water for hydration—water in the diet can also come from fruit and soups."

-Click or tap through the recipes below for healthy ways to celebrate the season.
+Check out the recipes at the links below for healthy ways to celebrate the season.

 Perfect for a cool weekend morning, these pancakes include seasonal must-haves pumpkin, nutmeg and cinnamon—and are made with wholesome almond and oat flours instead of the refined stuff.

 Elegant yet comforting, this silky bisque soup helps keep you feeling both warm and hydrated.